- Preparedness Resources for Individuals

 - Disaster Readiness Tips for People with Disabilities is a National Organization on Disability pamphlet that provides useful recommendations on how to ensure a state of personal readiness for people with disabilities.

 - Feeling Safe, Being Safe - provides tools for personal emergency preparedness that can be shared with family, neighbors and community support agencies.
 The program is guided by the Consumer Advisory Committee of the California Department of the Developmental Services, which is committed to helping others, people with disabilities and without, to Think–Plan and Do in order to create a personalized disaster preparation plan and put together a home emergency kit using easily accessible Feeling Safe, Being Safe tools including the Feeling Safe Being Safe: My Personal Safety in an Emergency worksheet.
 The Department of Developmental Services Feeling Safe, Being Safe webinar is a training that helps all people take charge of their own emergency preparation by providing tools and instruction that are used easily in their homes.

 - Coping with Disasters is sponsored by the Centers for Disease Control and Prevention.
 It provides general strategies for promoting mental health and resilience prior to, during and after natural or human-engineered disasters.
 The effects of a disaster, terrorist attack or other public health emergency can be unpredictable, and long-lasting.
 The resulting trauma can reverberate even with those not directly affected by the disaster.

-- People with Disabilities - Preparing Makes Sense For People With Disabilities And Special Needs.
+- People with Disabilities - Preparing Makes Sense For People With Disabilities.
 Get Ready Now.
 The information was developed by the U.S. Department of Homeland Security in consultation with AARP, the American Red Cross and the National Organization on Disability.